Noor77Mustafa/Engineering-courses-/README.md

-# Calculus 2 notes-
+# Calc 2 notes amd-
-All core classes content, notes and homework pdfs
+All content, notes and homework pdfs